UAE: Is breast growth among teenage boys normal?

 He urged parents to support their children by taking proactive steps to enhance self-confidence and encourage body acceptance.
 This includes focusing on individual needs, fostering coping strategies for social situations, and introducing anxiety management techniques.
 Parents should also consider when surgical intervention may be appropriate.

-In the school environment, collaboration with counsellors can help address bullying, create safe, changing spaces for physical education, and promote education about the sensitivity surrounding these issues to mitigate its effects.
+In the school environment, collaborating with counsellors can help address bullying, create safe, changing spaces for physical education, and promote education on the sensitivity surrounding these issues to mitigate its effects.

 ALSO READ: